How will a Divorce affect your Pension?

 Navigating the complexities of divorce and pensions can be a daunting task, especially when you’re dealing with the emotional upheaval of separation.
 Yet, understanding how your financial landscape may change post-divorce is crucial to securing your future.

 According to Harbor Family Law, the average divorce rate in the UK as of 2021 is 42%.
 No matter the circumstances of the divorce, tense or amicable, the financial consequences can be severe.
+Therefore, it is essential to be aware of what is considered a joint marital asset in the case of divorce.
+Many are surprised to learn that pensions are included in the ‘matrimonial pot’.

 • In England, Wales and Northern Ireland all pensions – other than the basic state pension – are included regardless of whether they were built up before or during the marriage.